-The design of the church has been traced to Richard Upjohn’s “Rural Architecture”, which the unknown original builder is thought to have followed, meticulously.
+The design of the church has been traced to Richard Upjohn’s “Rural Architecture,” which the unknown original builder is thought to have followed meticulously.
 The Rural Studio group of 2nd-year students began their intervention by documenting and disassembling the structure still in Martin Station.
 Originally, the church also included a square bell tower but it was not relocated in that initial transport.
 While some of the authentic timber had rotted, much of it was salvageable and used again in the reassembly.
-This included, the heavy timber arches and an abundance of the vertical board and batten sheathing.
-The stately Gothic Revival church, and its iconic lancet windows are now an integral attraction for the Old Cahawba Archeological park.
+This included the heavy timber arches and an abundance of the vertical board and batten sheathing.
+The stately Gothic Revival church and its iconic lancet windows are now an integral attraction for the Old Cahawba Archaeological park.
 Phase one of the project involved documentation and deconstruction of the church.